smbrant/guides/basics/crash-course.md

 Then visit http://localhost:3000/lists to check how it works.

-Now we have some stuff in out application to explore structure, let's do brief overview of files we have to get lists CRUD (create-read-update-delete) working.
+Now that we have some stuff in our application to explore structure, let's do a brief overview of files we have to get lists CRUD (create-read-update-delete) working.

 ### Explore app structure

 #### Router

-Let's start with routes because this is first place in compound stack where request handling happens.
-Routes listed in file `config/routes.js` which look
+Let's start with routes because this is the first place in compound stack where request handling happens.
+Routes are listed in file `config/routes.js` which look
 like:

 ```javascript